rudinesurya/FastJobs-Android/README.md

 #### Firestore: cloud persistence database which also supports caching for offline data.

+#### Remote Data Source: For making REST API requests to the web.

 #### Model: The model data class.

 ### Advantages of MVVM with Clean Architecture
-+ MVVM separates your view (i.e. Activitys and Fragments) from your business logic.
++ MVVM separates your view (i.e. Activities and Fragments) from your business logic.
 + Your code is further decoupled.
 + The package structure gets easier to navigate.
 + The project is easier to maintain.